Rudra-Choubey/A-Path-finding-/README.md

     return failure

 ```
+I used this pseudo code for my reference

 Highlights:
 All the cells with white color represents closed set items
 All the cells with yellow color represents open list cells
 orange cell is the goal ce;;
+Thanks